Universal health coverage: a global problem with local solutions

-As the Executive Director of GRAVIS in India, he has been leading the organization since last 15 years.
-GRAVIS works extensively in the Thar Desert of India with key focuses on water security, food security and community health.
-GRAVIS reaches out to about 1.5 million people living in poverty with its work and has helped formation of over 3,500 Community Based Organizations.
-In 2000, he founded a major, rural hospital in Western Rajasthan and currently directs its administration.
-This 60-bed rural facility is an important medical center in the area.
+As the Executive Director of GRAVIS in India, he has been leading the organization since last 19 years.
+GRAVIS works extensively in the Thar Desert and other regions of India with key focuses on water security, food security and community health.
+GRAVIS reaches out to about 2.5 million people living in poverty with its work and has helped formation of over 4,000 Community Based Organizations.

-Dr. Tyagi is an active development practitioner and public health professional and has contributed significantly in the fields of maternal and child health, geriatrics, HIV, TB and occupational health through his writing, research and field work.
-He is a part of several national and global development and health networks and initiatives and is a Clinical Professor at the School of Global Health and Medicine of University of Washington, US.
+Dr. Tyagi is an active development practitioner and public health professional with contributions in the fields of maternal and child health, geriatrics, HIV, TB and occupational health through his writing, research and field work.
+He is a part of several national and global development and health networks and initiatives and is a Clinical Professor at the School of Global Health of University of Washington, US and is in the Board of International Federation on Ageing.

 Community-based long-term care can help take care of an ageing global population.
 More research and attention is needed to support successful programmes.